 For vector values, you can use just one string to enter homogeneous vector.
+For square NxN-matrix values, you can use:

 just one string to enter (spatially variable) multiple of the unit matrix.

 Formula can contain variables x,y,z,t and usual operators and functions.